Trade Stock Indices

 Reversal Setups

-Inverted Hammer Candle-stick Pattern & Shooting Star Candle Pattern
+Inverted Hammer Candle Pattern & Shooting Star Candle Pattern

-Piercing Line Candle-stick Pattern & Dark Cloud Cover Candle Pattern
+Piercing Line Candle Pattern & Dark Cloud Cover Candle Pattern

-The above patterns is what makes the Japanese candlesticks popular among technical traders and it is why this type of analysis are the most widely used when it comes to analyzing the trading market.
-The analysis for these pattern setup formations in trade is the same as that one used in stocks trading.
+The above patterns is what makes the Japanese candlesticks popular among technical traders and it is why this type of analysis are most often utilized in analyzing the trading market.
+The analysis for these pattern setup formations in trade is the same as that one used in stock trading.

 Drawing These Charts in Meta Trader 4